-Baltimore ranks as one of the 20 hottest cities for tech growth.
+Baltimore ranks as one of the 20 hottest cities for tech growth and the top city for women in tech according to SmartAsset’s Best Cities for Women in Tech 2020 report.
 However, the city along with its outlining counties have more than *36,000 disconnected youth ages 16-24 who are not in school or working.

 *Measure of America of the Social Science Research Council - 2019 Youth Disconnection Report

 Located in both East and West Baltimore neighborhoods, NPower provides tuition-FREE technology training and certifications to young adult job seekers, offering an alternative fast-track to tech jobs with employers committed to hiring diverse IT talent.

 Help Desk Specialist, LEARN Behavioral

 Quality Assurance Engineer, TD Ameritrade

 Our Tech Fundamentals program is your entry point to a tech-based career.
 In as little as 23 weeks you will master the basics of IT with real-world application and credentials.